highcharts/highcharts/changelog/readme.md

 1. Run the `generate-changelog.js` script which copies PR descriptions since the last release into markdown files for each product.

     ```
-    node changelog/generate --pr
+    node changelog/generate
     ```

 3. Manually edit these generated markdown files to your wish.

-4. Run the script that assembles the content of all markdown files in to a .html file.
+4. Run the script that assembles the content of all markdown files in to a HTML file and uploads it to S3, where the website will pick it up.
+If testing, run `node changelog/generate-html` first.

     ```
-    node changelog/generate-html
+    node changelog/upload
     ```

-5. The generated `changelog.html` is committed to the _highcharts_ repo and will be picked up by the web server.